eyalestrin/cross-account-lambda-rds/README.md

 - **Connection**: Lambda connects to RDS public endpoint using credentials from Secrets Manager
 - **Security**: AWS Secrets Manager for credential management, SSL/TLS encryption for database connection

 **Note**: RDS is publicly accessible to allow cross-account Lambda connection.
 Use security groups to restrict access.
+Lambda IAM role has wildcard permission for Secrets Manager to access cross-account secrets.

 ## Prerequisites